Greedy Causal Discovery is Geometric: Simulations

-In \cref{fig: algo shd} we give a complete comparison of the recovery ratios of all algorithms discussed as well as the SHD between the result for each algorithm and the true model.
+In \Cref{fig: algo shd} we give a complete comparison of the recovery ratios of all algorithms discussed as well as the SHD between the result for each algorithm and the true model.
 Even though greedy CIM has a higher recovery ratio than the PC algorithm and MMHC, the average SHD is higher as well.
 This indicates that, while greedy CIM typically succeeds in finding the true DAG more often than these algorithms, when it fails to do so it returns a less accurate MEC than the other algorithms.
-Thus, greedy CIM likely does a move early on from which it cannot move, since we do not have access to all edges of $\CIM_p$.
+Thus, greedy CIM likely does a move early on from which it cannot move towards the optimal imset, since we do not have access to all edges of $\CIM_p$.
 (Note that, as BIC is linear over $\CIM_p$, this would never happen given a complete characterization of the edges of $\CIM_p$.)
 On the other hand, skeletal greedy CIM is one of the top performers in regards to average SHD.
-As opposed to skeletal greedy CIM, greedy CIM will probably improve if more edges are found.
-As can be seen in \cref{subsec: cim4} the number of edges of the form $\conv(c_\GG, c_\HH)$, where $\GG$ and $\HH$ have the same skeleton, seems to be only a small fraction of all edges of the polytope $\CIM_p$.
+As opposed to skeletal greedy CIM, greedy CIM will probably improve if more edges of $\CIM_p$ are identified.